augustmood/sicp-notes-and-exercises/chapter-3/3.5/notes/chapter-3.5.md

 - We can use streams to model signal-processing systems in a very direct way, representing the values of a signal at successive time intervals as consecutive elements of a stream.

+## 3.5.4 Streams and Delayed Evaluation

+- `delay` is crucial for using streams to model signal-processing systems that contain loops.
+Without `delay`, our models would have to be formulated so that the inputs to any signal-processing component would be fully evaluated before the output could be produced.

+### Normal-order evaluation

+- Creating sepate classes of procedures forces us to create separate classes of higher-order procedures as well.

+- One way to avoid the need for two different classes of procedures is to make all procedures take delayed arguments.
+We could adopt a model of evaluation in which all arguments to procedures are automatically delayed and arguments are forced only when they are actually needed (for example, when they are required by a primitive operation), and this would transform our language to use normal-order evaluation.